rakshitpatelannalect/esp-keyboard-mimic/README.md

 - Floating window application for text capture with one-click typing
 - Quick access buttons for frequently used text snippets
 - Most recently/frequently used content tracking
+- Completely wireless operation with no USB dependency
 - WiFi & Bluetooth connectivity for device communication
 - Physical stop button for immediate interruption
 - Secure text transmission from application to ESP device